kflagg/vspuxo/README.md

     * [rmarkdown](http://rmarkdown.rstudio.com/)
     * [revealjs](https://cran.r-project.org/web/packages/revealjs/index.html)

-If you have [RStudio](https://www.rstudio.com/), you probably have all of the above already set up except for spatstat, extrafont, and revealjs.
-I use extrafont to make R use a clone of the Computer Modern font in the plots in the paper.
-After installing the extrafont package, you need to run
+If you use [RStudio](https://www.rstudio.com/), you probably have all of the above already set up except for spatstat, extrafont, and revealjs.

+I use extrafont to make R use a clone of the Computer Modern font for the plots in the paper.
+After installing the extrafont package, you need to run the R command
 ```r
 font_install('fontcm')
 ```